theologik/ICS-to-Google-Calendar/README.md

 # ICS-to-Google-Calendar
 Simplifies adding ICS entries to Google Calendar

+I assume you know how to get to script.google.com and start a new project, and post the importEvents into the Code.gs tab and save it.
+You will need to add in the Google Calendar service from the service tab before savings.

 This script is designed to import events from an ICS file into Google Calendar.
 Here's a step-by-step breakdown of the process:

 1. **File Retrieval**: